Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/MigrationGuideApplicationInsights.md

 ### Client constructors and authentication

 In `Microsoft.Azure.ApplicationInsights.Query` v1.0.0, client authentication requires providing a `ServiceCredentials` implementation to the client object's constructor.
-One such approach is an API key-based authentication via the `ApiKeyClientCredentials` class.
+One such approach is API key-based authentication via the `ApiKeyClientCredentials` class.
 For example:

 ```csharp
 using Microsoft.Azure.ApplicationInsights.Query;